 - faster sharing of information

 This doesn’t mean that you have to scan your entire file inventory, which is costly.
-Files of an archival nature can be economically stored, managed and protected in a commercial records centre.
+Files of an archival nature can be economically stored, managed, and protected in a commercial records center.

 Not protecting your file backup